N64Gamespedia/gdx/a/a-bugs-life.md

 ## 🕹️ Game Description
 <b>
-_**A Bug's Life**_ is a 3D platformer based on the Disney/Pixar film of the same name.
-Players take control of Flik, a clever ant who must save his colony from a gang of greedy grasshoppers.
-The game features 15 levels with objectives tied to the movie’s storyline, including collecting grain, spelling out F-L-I-K, and defeating enemy bugs.
+_**A Bug's Life**_ is a third-person action platformer based on the Disney/Pixar animated film.
+Players control Flik, an inventive ant, as he journeys through environments inspired by the movie to save his colony from the villainous grasshoppers.
+Gameplay includes collecting grain, spelling out F-L-I-K for bonuses, transforming seeds into helpful plants, and using berries as projectile weapons.
+The game features 15 levels, each with objectives tied to the film’s narrative.

-Gameplay includes transforming seeds into helpful plants, upgrading berries as weapons, and navigating muted environments that loosely resemble scenes from the film.
-While the game received mixed reviews, it remains a nostalgic entry in the N64 library for fans of the movie.

 ---